AngelaPrades/gs-consuming-rest-xml-android/README.md

 Before you create a REST request, consider the data that you want your application to consume.

+This project includes a simple, self-contained application for use with testing the REST request.
-For example, when you query the service at the /hello-world endpoint, you receive an XML response.
+When you query this service at the /hello-world endpoint, you receive an XML response.
 This response represents a greeting and resembles the following:

 ```xml
 <greeting>